Patsy101/Patsy101/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Patsy101](https://github.com/Patsy101)

 - 📫 How to reach me **patricktricenio549@gmail.com**

+- 📫 I'm currently based in New Zealand.

   ### ⚙️ &nbsp; Live Projects
 - [Magic Touch International Hair and Salon NZ](http://www.magictouchhairandsalon.co.nz/)  [New Zealand Business Number: 9429031277082]